-Man convicted of killing 2 argues for release after 32 years
+Man convicted in double murder argues for release

 PORTLAND, Ore.
-(AP) — One of the men convicted in the double murder of a Terrabonne couple 32 years ago argued Thursday for his immediate release from prison, but a lawyer for the victims’ family said he should remain incarcerated for eight more years.
+(AP) — One of the men convicted in the double murder of a Terrebonne couple 32 years ago argued Thursday for his immediate release from prison, but a lawyer for the victims’ family said he should remain incarcerated for eight more years.

 The state’s parole board is expected to set a tentative release date for Mark Wilson within 30 days, The Oregonian/OregonLive reported.